nextcloud/documentation/admin_manual/deployment_recommendations/deployment_recommendations.rst

 .. comment: MySQL locks tables for schema updates and might even have to copy the whole table.
 That is pretty much a non-starter for migrations unless you are using a scale out deployment where you can apply the schema changes to each slave individually.
-Even the each migration might take several hours.
+Even then each migration might take several hours.
    Make sure you have enough disk space.
 You have been warned.

 .. comment: Currently, ownCloud uses the utf8 character set with utf8_bin